Edmonton LRT: Fares

-The cash fare for passengers using ETS buses and the LRT, since 1 February 2019, is $3.50 for adults, seniors and youth.
+The cash fare for passengers using ETS buses and the LRT, since February 1, 2025, is $3.75 for adults, seniors and youth.
 Children 12 and under ride free with fare-paying rider.

-Passengers can also purchase books of transit tickets or monthly transit passes.
-Seniors can purchase an annual transit pass at a discounted rate.
+Alternatively, passengers can pay a fare of $3.00 by tapping their Arc card on validators located at the entrances to proof-of-payment areas.

-Passengers paying a cash fare at a fare machine at an LRT station are issued a transit ticket, which is validated as an LRT ticket after being time-stamped.
+Passengers paying a cash fare at a fare machine at an LRT station are issued a paper Arc card, which is validated on the station’s validators.
 This ticket is valid both as proof of payment and as a transfer.
 Transfers allow the passenger to transfer from the LRT to a bus, from a bus to the LRT and between buses, and is valid for 90 minutes from the time it was stamped.
 Passengers paying a cash fare or validating a ticket on a bus obtain a transfer at the time the fare is paid.
 Transfers also serve as proof of payment for 90 minutes.

 Passengers in an LRT proof-of-payment area must present proof of payment upon request by a transit peace officer.
-Proof of payment includes LRT tickets, transfers, validated transit tickets and transit passes.
+Proof of payment includes Arc cards and transfers.
 Failure to provide proof of payment can result in a $250 fine.
-Proof-of-payment areas include all LRT trains and LRT station platforms, unless the ticket vending machines are located on the platform itself.
+Proof-of-payment areas include all LRT trains and LRT station platforms, except at stations where the ticket vending machines are located on the platform itself.

 In 2007, ETS, the University of Alberta (U of A), and MacEwan University partnered to provide students with a universal transit pass (U-Pass), which is valid on the LRT and all ETS buses as well as on Strathcona County and St. Albert Transit Systems.
 NAIT students voted to join the program in 2010.
 The U-Pass allows unlimited LRT and bus use.
 This service was temporarily suspended in fall 2020 through winter 2021 due to the COVID-19 pandemic.
+The program now uses Arc cards.